RajanSandha/auto_blog_script/README.md

 # Automated Blog Publishing System

 A fully automated system for generating and publishing daily tech news blog posts using AI and RSS feeds.
-This system fetches the latest tech news, uses AI to generate blog content, and publishes to GitHub Pages with minimal human interaction.
+This system fetches the latest tech news, uses AI to generate blog content, and publishes to GitHub Pages with minimal human interaction using the Minimal Mistakes Jekyll theme.

 ## Features

 - Fetches tech news from multiple RSS feeds
 - Generates high-quality blog posts using AI (supports OpenAI and Google Gemini)
 - Downloads and locally stores images from news articles
-- Creates properly formatted Jekyll posts
+- Creates properly formatted Jekyll posts for Minimal Mistakes theme
 - Publishes to GitHub repository automatically
 - Flexible AI provider system - switch between different AI providers easily
 - Modular design for easy maintenance and extension